 PLEASE ALLOW 60-90 DAYS FOR THE FIRST ISSUE TO ARRIVE ON NEW SUBSCRIPTIONS.
-If you are renewing or extending a subscription be sure to include a mailing label from recent copy of your present subscription. purposes may be tax deductible.
+If you are renewing or extending a subscription be sure Prices subject to publishers' changes.
+Cost of magazines for educational to include a mailing label from recent copy of your present subscription. purposes may be tax deductible.
+All subscription periods are for one year except where otherwise noted.
+REMEMBER - MAGAZINE SUBSCRIPTIONS MAKE APPRECIATED, CONTINUALLY-GIVING GIFTS.
+ALL RENEWALS MAY BE ORDERED THROUGH US EVEN THOUGH ORIGINAL SUBSCRIPTION WAS ORDERED ELSEWHERE

-Renewals should be sent at least two months before expiration date.
-Prices subject to publishers' changes.
-Cost of magazines for educational purposes may be tay deductible.
+Renewals should be sent at least two months before expiration date